 Advantages of air poppers over other Popcorn Makers

 There are several advantages to air poppers compared to any other popcorn makers.
+For starters:

 The second big advantage of air poppers also has to do with the fact that they operate without any oil.
 For that same reason they are super easy to clean.